ItsTSV/NeuralStyleTransfer/Readme.md

 ## Used paintings
 Neither the content images or style paintings are in the repository so far, because I want to avoid citation hell as long as possible.
-When I write the paper, I will include the images and their sources.
+After I write the paper, I will include the images and their sources.
 So far, here's the list of the paintings:

 - The Starry Night, Vincent van Gogh
 - The Great Wave off Kanagawa, Hokusai